Digital Methods to Quantify Sensor Output Uncertainty in Real Time

 \ifthenelse{\boolean{shortarticle}}{\ifthenelse{\boolean{singlecolumn}}{\abscontentformatted}{\abscontent}}{}

-Accuracy of sensor outputs plays a crucial role from industrial automation to healthcare monitoring.
-Yet, the inherent uncertainties associated with sensor components remain poorly understood.
-This work demonstrates how uncertainty in sensor outputs depends on component-level uncertainties such as calibration quantization errors, and presents two low-power systems (with average power dissipations \qty{16.7}{\milli\watt} and \qty{147.15}{\milli\watt}) for estimating sensor output uncertainty, in real time.
+Cutting-edge realtime cyber-physical systems are increasingly data-driven and rely on ever more complex sensors \cite{chun2021artificial, yang2024sensor, lenk2023neuromorphic, shi2022miniature} whose functionality depends on pre-stored factory calibration data~\cite{melexis2019mlx,bosch2024bme680, bosch2024bme280, te2017ms5611, nxp2024mpl115a2, analog2019adis16470}.
+For such systems, the efficient and effective real-time operation hinges on the sensor output accuracy and characterized uncertainty.
+Yet, the conventional approach to sensing--control integration quantifies uncertainty per subsystem in an offline manner as opposed to a holistic and real-time approach.
+This work demonstrates an approach that enables real-time on-device dynamic quantification of the uncertainty which arises due to pre-stored calibration data.

 Uncertainty about the true value of a quantity is either \emph{aleatoric} or \emph{epistemic}.
 Epistemic uncertainty is due to incomplete information.
 For example, a 20-digit estimate of $\pi$ is epistemically uncertain beyond the 20th digit.
 Aleatoric uncertainty is due to inherent randomness and no amount of extra information reduces it---for example, the outcome of a fair coin toss.
-This work shows how epistemic uncertainty in the calibration data and the quantization occurring in the signal-processing chain of sensors impacts their accuracy in a way hitherto not recognized in the research literature.
+This work shows how epistemic uncertainty in the calibration data of sensors impacts the sensor output uncertainty and offers a practical solution compatible with resource-constrained sensing systems.

-We use the operation of a thermal imaging sensor as a motivating example and experimental validation platform~\cite{melexis2019mlx}.
-Figure \ref{fig:ThermopileInfraredSensorDiagram} shows a simplified overview of a thermopile-based thermal sensor and a simplified diagram of its calibration and field application.
-The results in Section~\ref{sec:MLX90640Analysis} show that for this application the epistemic uncertainty of calibration-related quantities, combined with the mathematical transformations necessary to convert raw transducer readings into calibrated values with units of measure, leads to unavoidable absolute error in the sensor output as high as \qty{5.34}{\degreeCelsius} or more (and relative error as high as 24\% or more).